-If you are wondering what vegetables are in Kung Pao chicken you can see how I made it below.
+If you are wondering what vegetables are in Kung Pao Delight you can see how I made it below.
 But it can easily be adjusted to accommodate the ingredients at hand (like I usually do).
 If you would feel better with different ingredients or an alternate protein then give it a try.
 It can also be modified to meet special dietary needs.

 Easy, Healthy and Delicious

 This authentic chicken recipe was really tasty and wonderful!
 I was inspired by a Kung Pao recipe I found on the America’s Test Kitchen site.
 This savory (and spicy if you like) dish is easy to make and even easier to eat!
 It was also really healthy and delicious.